OnEscapee

 OnEscapee (pronounced "One Escapee", to reflect the nature of the protagonist) is an action-adventure video game, released for the Amiga in 1997.
 Invictus re-released the software in 2004 as freeware for Microsoft Windows to coincide with the 10th anniversary of the company's founding.
+In 2024, OnEscapee was released on Nintendo Switch as The Escapee.

 History

 onEscapee was developed by Invictus Games and published by the UK-Based Sadeness Software.
 It was distributed in a CD format, which was unusual for the period since the Amiga 1200 was not fitted with a CD drive.
 Therefore, the users were required to purchase an additional external CD-ROM drive (or re-house the computer to fit an internal drive) in order to run software from discs.
 Since Invictus is a Hungarian team, to make the game as international as possible, text and speech was kept to a minimum.
 As a result, the game has support for over 17 languages.
 The only language featured in the game is in the music used in the titles and in one scene of the game, the menus, help text and the opening FMV sequence.